 All significant emission sources must submit an application to request a construction permit from the IEPA.
 The University and/or Medical Center cannot begin construction (e.g., pouring concrete pad) nor purchase the proposed generator until we have received a signed construction permit from the IEPA.

 The Project Manager and the vendor installing the generator must complete the application and procure the assistance of the University's preferred vendor for Title V permitting.
+The cost for the permit and any required testing is considered a project cost.

 NOTE: The IEPA application process takes several weeks (3 - 4 months) and the fees are dependent on the size of the generator, fuel type, and the potential emissions.